MewsSystems/developers/jobs/Backend/Task/Readme.md

 To run the app, either open the solution in Visual Studio and execute by pressing F5.

-Alternatively, navigate to the folder containing the application and execute
+Alternatively, navigate to the folder containing the application and execute:

 ```sh
 dotnet build